chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

 3. Add `bastion` to the **Network tags** field.
 4. Scroll to the button of the page and click **Save**.

-### Create firewall rule to allow SSH form the IAP service
+### Create firewall rule to allow SSH from the IAP service

 Read [**Using IAP for TCP forwarding**](https://cloud.google.com/iap/docs/using-tcp-forwarding#create-firewall-rule) in the Google Cloud Documentation before you create the firewall rule.